section-engineering-education/engineering-education/articles/creating-a-simple-real-time-chat-app-with-react-socket-io-with-e2e-encryption/index.md

 If a malicious program tries to tap the messages exchanged across the network illegally, the intercepted message would be in encrypted form thus the content of the message will not be compromised.

-This article will create a simple chat application where the exchanged messages will have [end-to-end encryption](https://www.preveil.com/blog/end-to-end-encryption/) using the same [secret key](https://www.sciencedirect.com/topics/engineering/secret-key).
+This article will create a simple chat application where the exchanged messages will have [end-to-end encryption](https://www.preveil.com/blog/end-to-end-encryption/) using [secret keys](https://www.sciencedirect.com/topics/engineering/secret-key).

 ### Prerequisites